pinot-contrib/pinot-docs/basics/getting-started/public-cloud-examples/azure-quickstart.md

 This script will create a **3** node cluster named **pinot-quickstart** for demo purposes.

-Modify the parameters in this example command with your resource group and cluster details:
+Modify the parameters in the following example command with your resource group and cluster details:

 ```bash
 AKS_RESOURCE_GROUP=pinot-demo